Contributing to Building a Low-carbon Society

 Partnership with Federation of Pharmaceutical Manufacturers' Associations of JAPAN

-We participate in activities of the Federation of Pharmaceutical Manufacturers' Associations of Japan (FPMAJ) through our membership in the Japan Pharmaceutical Manufacturers' Association, an FPMAJ member.
+We participate in activities of the Federation of Pharmaceutical Manufacturers' Associations of Japan (FPMAJ) through our membership in the Japan Pharmaceutical Manufacturers' Association (JPMA), an FPMAJ member.
 FPMAJ is member of the Japan Business Federation (KEIDANREN), which supports the Japanese Government's "2050 Carbon Neutral Declaration," has expressed its determination to work together with the Government to achieve it and drawn up a "Carbon Neutral Action Plan."
 Based on this action plan, FPMAJ has set the long-term vision of the Carbon Neutral Action Plan for the pharmaceutical industry as "achieving net-zero CO2 emissions by 2050" and established the Phase II target of "reducing CO2 emissions by 46% (research laboratories, plants, offices, and sales vehicles) from fiscal 2013 level by fiscal 2030," and is thus promoting the reduction in CO2 emissions.
-We are also participating in this action plan.
+We are also participating in and proactively working to advance this action plan.

 Also, in line with Japanese Government policy, FPMAJ is working on reducing emissions of chlorofluorocarbons, which are also GHGs, and has established "Chlorofluorocarbon Study Subcommittee," a specialist subcommittee.
 The subcommittee has drawn up a voluntary action plan including numerical goals and in addition to carrying out activities to control emissions of chlorofluorocarbon substitutes (HFCs) used in quantitative spray aerosols is supporting policy execution through regular reporting to the Industrial Structure Council of the Ministry of Economy, Trade and Industry.
 Since Sumitomo Pharma imports and sells Qvar®, an inhaled steroid asthma therapy containing HFC-134a as a propellant, we participate in subcommittee efforts to reduce HFCs and collaborate with the regulatory authorities.